thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:51:59]
 **Bradley:**
 So let's see.
-Yes, you have a walk through.
+Yes, you have a walkthrough.
 I'm trying to think of this.
-Probably the best model to emulate, dude would just be literally the right.
-With AI WWAI newsletters by Cole and Dickie.
+Probably the best model to emulate, dude would just be literally the Write With AI, WWAI newsletters by Cole and Dickie.

 [00:52:15]
 **Bradley:**